kingces95/kingjs/rx/singletons/README.md

 # @[kingjs][@kingjs]/[rx][ns0].[singletons][ns1]
-A subject which is also a  factory to create, store, and track references to singleton subjects.
-Any observation will trigger `Complete` on unreferenced subjects and emission of an object containing reclaimed subjects  stored by id.
+A subject factory which is also a subject.
 ## Usage
 ```js
 var assert = require('assert')